Electrician Training and Career Info

 Outlook for Employment

-When it comes to the job outlook, the prospects for jobs look good, due to a projected employment increase of nine percent between 2016 and 2026.* With the population growing, new houses, restaurants, schools, and other residential and commercial buildings will continue to increase in number, expanding the need for professional electricians who can handle the wiring and other electrical work required for these new structures.
+According to the Occupational Outlook Handbook, employment of electricians should increase by 10 percent between 2018 and 2028.
+With the population growing, new houses, restaurants, schools, and other residential and commercial buildings will continue to increase in number, expanding the need for professional electricians who can handle the wiring and other electrical work required for these new structures.
 Plus, older buildings will continue to require updates and improvements, including electrical-related work.

 In addition, one of the more exciting areas of expected growth is related to new technologies.
-Factories are beginning to use robots and automated manufacturing systems, which need to be installed and maintained by electricians.
+More factories are using robots and automated manufacturing systems, which need to be installed and maintained by electricians.
 The green energy trend is also favorable for electricians since their skills are necessary for the installation of many energy-saving technologies, including motion-sensing lights and solar panels.

-Like any other occupation, the electrician outlook for employment tends to fluctuate according to state.
-While these trends do tend to change, statistics from 2018 show the top five states with the highest concentration of electrician jobs:**
+Like any other occupation, the electrician outlook for employment tends to fluctuate from state to state.
+While these trends do tend to change, OES program statistics from 2018 show the top five states with the highest concentration of electrician jobs:

 - North Dakota